If you're considering studying abroad there are plenty of reasons why China should be high on your list of destinations

-The amount available will depend on location and subject, for more information see Study in China - Scholarships.
+For more information see Study in China - Scholarships.

 How to apply

-- autumn semester intake - late July, although all applications are encouraged to be made before this date;
+- Autumn semester intake - late July, although all applications are encouraged to be made before this date.

-- spring semester intake - late January, again it is advised that all applications are submitted prior to this date.
+- Spring semester intake - late January, again it is advised that all applications are submitted prior to this date.

-- Some institutions ask that you have no criminal convictions and that you are able to prove a reliable financial state.
+Some institutions ask that you have no criminal convictions and that you are able to prove a reliable financial state.

-If you feel up to taking on a course in Mandarin you'll need to provide acceptable HSK results, usually to level 3-8 depending on your institution and subject area.
 Test centres are located throughout the world or alternatively you could learn the language while in China.
 To find out more about HSK see The Chinese Proficiency Test (HSK).

 The type of visa needed will depend on the length of your course: